-Equity or Debt Interests of US Agreement, an equity or debt interest in an Investment Entity isthat are "regularly traded" on an "established securities market" are not Financial Accounts for the purposes of the Agreements.
+Equity or Debt Interests of an Investment Entity that are "regularly traded" on an "established securities market" are not Financial Accounts for the purposes of the Agreements.
 The IGA defines what is meant by "regularly traded" and "an established securities market" and introduces a series of tests in order to then meet these definitions, as follows (for the avoidance of doubt, all tests must be met):

-Subject to the note below on Holders that are registered on the books after 30 June 2014, Equity or Debt Interests are "regularly traded" if there is a meaningful volume of trading with respect to that interest the interests on an ongoing basis.
+Subject to the note below on Holders that are registered on the books after 30 June 2014, Equity or Debt Interests are "regularly traded" if there is a meaningful volume of trading with respect to the interests on an ongoing basis.